claceio/docs/content/about/_index.md

 The next steps are to polish the application development and related configuration, add sandboxing rules, add support for SSO and RBAC etc. The aim is to do a beta release by September 2023 and an 1.0 release later this year.

 ### Who is behind this project
 The project has been started by [Ajay Kidave](https://www.linkedin.com/in/ajayvk/).
 Ajay's background has been in database systems and enterprise integration tools.
-Clace is a independent passion project, while continuing to work as a part-time consultant.
+Clace is an independent passion project, while continuing to work as a part-time consultant.

 ### What is future plan for Clace
 The plan currently is to build out the open source project and make it a great platform for managing internal applications.
 The service can currently scale up vertically, support for metadata storage in Postgres will be added which will enable horizontal scaling also.

 For workload isolation and security reasons, some use cases might require a more distributed backend approach.
 An worker/agent mode is planned in the longer-term.
 This will mean the Clace server will not actually run the application code, the application code will run on agents which are distributed on other nodes.
 The agent mode, when/if added, might use a different licensing model.
-Most regular usecases should not require the agent mode, vertical and horizontal scaling should cover normal workloads.
+Most regular usecases should not require the agent mode; vertical and horizontal scaling should cover normal workloads.